wolfSSL/wolfssl/wrapper/CSharp/wolfCrypt-FIPS/README.md

   key or IV length, module state).
 - AES-GCM encryption and GMAC generation use 12 to 16-byte tags, the same range decryption and verification accept.
-- AES-CCM decryption and CMAC verification also take the expected tag size (default 16) and refuse a tag of any other length.
+- AES-CCM decryption also takes the expected tag size (default 16) and refuses a tag of any other length.
+The boundary has no HMAC or CMAC verify
+  service: recompute with `Compute` and compare with `CryptographicOperations.FixedTimeEquals`, with one fixed tag length per key.
-- AES-CCM: call `SetNonce` once per object (a second call is refused, since it would restart the nonce sequence under the same key); the module advances the nonce per encryption. `SetNonce(rng)` draws the initial nonce from the module DRBG and is the default choice; with `SetNonce(nonce)` the caller must keep nonces unique under the key (SP 800-38C).
+- AES-CCM: call `SetNonce` once per object (a second call is refused, since it would restart the nonce sequence under the same key); the module advances the nonce per encryption. `SetNonce(rng)` draws the initial nonce (12 or 13 bytes) from the module DRBG and is the default choice; with `SetNonce(nonce)` the caller must keep nonces unique under the key across all objects (SP 800-38C 5.3).
   The payload must be shorter than 2^(8 x (15 - nonce length)) bytes (for a 13-byte nonce, under 65,536 bytes); the v5.2.x module does not check this and longer input would wrap the counter.
-- AES-CBC, OFB and CTR: `CreateCbc(key, rng)`, `CreateOfb(key, rng)` and `CreateCtr(key, rng)` draw a fresh IV / initial counter from the module DRBG (read it from `IV`).
-The overloads that take an IV are for decryption and interoperability; with them the caller must meet SP 800-38A (CBC IV unpredictable, OFB IV unique per key, CTR counter blocks unique per key). `SetIV` is CBC only (for OFB and CTR the module keeps buffered keystream across it) and is refused on DRBG-IV encryptors.
+- AES-CBC, OFB and CTR encryption: `CreateCbc(key, rng)`, `CreateOfb(key,
+  rng)` and `CreateCtr(key, rng)` draw a fresh IV / initial counter from the module DRBG (read it from `IV`).
+Use one encryptor per message: after a message the chaining state is predictable.
+- CBC with a caller IV is decrypt-only (`CreateCbcDecryptor`); `SetIV` is for CBC decryptors only.
+OFB and CTR encrypt and decrypt with the same operation, so `CreateOfb(key, iv, ...)` and `CreateCtr(key, iv)` can
+  encrypt: the caller must then keep the OFB IV, and every CTR counter block, unique under the key (SP 800-38A App.
+B).
+The CTR counter is the whole 16-byte block.
+- ECB is a building block (single blocks, testing), not a mode for general data; the planned SP 800-38A revision is expected to limit its approval.
+- CMAC: use one tag length per key (SP 800-38B 5.5) and at most 2^48 messages per key (Appendix B).

 ## Secret values outside the module